 “As a growing SME, investing in leadership skills is vital.”

-Dr Alex Mardapittas is the founder and chief executive officer of Powerstar, a market-leading smart energy solutions manufacturer based in Sheffield.
+Dr Alex Mardapittas is the founder and Chairman of Powerstar, a market-leading smart energy solutions manufacturer based in Sheffield.
 The company has an employee on the Chartered Manager Degree Apprenticeship and has also recruited students through the RISE scheme.

 What does your company do?